ArunStarworks/Com.Test.ArunKumarGovindaraju/README.md

 # Com.Test.ArunKumarGovindaraju

 Please install Visual Studio IDE
-Open the solution
+1.Open the solution
-.net build command so all the dependencies are installed Navigate to Tools> Test Explorer
+2.Run .net build command so all the dependencies are installed 3.Navigate to Tools> Test Explorer
-Select the feature files and run
+4.Select the feature files and run
-Once execution will be complete
+5.Once execution will be complete
-A html report will be generated in the Report folder
+6.A html report will be generated in the Report folder

 Report Screenshot
 https://github.com/ArunStarworks/Com.Test.ArunKumarGovindaraju/issues/1